GoogleChrome/developer.chrome.com/site/en/blog/chrome-52-deprecations/index.md

 In nearly every version of Chrome, we see a significant number of updates and improvements to the product, its performance, and also capabilities of the Web Platform.
 This article describes the changes in Chrome 52, which is in beta as of June 9.
 This list is subject to change at any time.

 ## Deprecate MediaStream ended event and attribute and onended attribute

-**TL;DR:** The `ended` event and attribute and the `onended` event handler are being deprecated because they have been removed from the  [Media Capture and Streams spec](https://www.w3.org/TR/mediacapture-streams/).
+**Summary:** The `ended` event and attribute and the `onended` event handler are being deprecated because they have been removed from the  [Media Capture and Streams spec](https://www.w3.org/TR/mediacapture-streams/).

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/EHy8zm0eVy0/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5730404371791872) &#124;